-On the market today, there are many website builders that offer a wide variety of features and services.
-Wix, Squarespace, Weebly, are just a few examples of common website builders that differ in design capabilities, template choices, price, and overall experience of editing.
-Be sure to do your homework, try free trials, and decide which platform best suits the needs of your website.
+There are many website builders on the market today that offer a wide variety of features and services.
+Wix, Squarespace, Weebly are just a few examples of common website builders that differ in design capabilities, template choices, price, and overall editing experience.
+Be sure to do your homework, try free trials, and decide which platform best suits your website’s needs.
 These tend to be very basic and used for entry-level websites.

 WordPress is the most popular tool for building websites and powers about a third of all websites.
 Website designers can create websites that are adaptive or sensitive, providing numerous building experiences.
-It is one of the reasons why at Web Design Saigon our website is built using WordPress and we only work with WordPress for our clients as the possibilities are endless.
+It is one reason why at Web Design Saigon, our website is built using WordPress, and we only work with WordPress for our clients as the possibilities are endless.

-In order to better understand which builders can function for you these principles will be explored in more depth below.
+To better understand which builders can function for you, We will explore these principles in more depth below.

 Common Elements Used A Web Designer Would Use

-It is necessary to consider both the appearance and the functionality of the site when designing a website.
+It is necessary to consider both the appearance and functionality of the site when designing a website.
 Integrating such components will help to improve the overall usability and efficiency of the website.
-Elements such as an easy-to-navigate interface / menu, effective use of graphics and pictures, well-written and well-placed text, and a color scheme are part of the usability of your web.
-The success of your site relates to its tempo, rating, searchability, and capacity to capture your audience.
+Elements such as an easy-to-navigate interface/menu, effective use of graphics and pictures, well-written and well-placed text, and a colour scheme are part of the usability of your web.
+Your site’s success relates to its tempo, rating, searchability, and capacity to capture your audience.

 Visual Elements Used In Web Design

 To make sure everything fits well together, here’s a short rundown of the visual elements you should consider when creating your website.
 To help you get started, each section will include tips and tricks.